djechlin/djechlin.github.io/_posts/2013-06-01-mint-mindfulness.md

 ---
-title: Stay on top of your finances: it keeps you mindful
+title: Stay on top of your finances - it keeps you mindful
 layout: post
 category: general
 ---